fabiojmendes/Autosys/README.md

 ### Deployment

-The firmware is meant to be flashed straight to the device.
+The firmware is meant to be flashed straight onto the device.
 Check the repository for details.
-Over the air updates are not supported at the moment.
+Over-the-air updates are not supported at this time.
 Container images are provided for the API and WEB components, which can then be deployed using Docker or Podman.
-Personally I run it using Podman and Quadlet units (Systemd) but pick you poison.
+Personally, I run it using Podman and Quadlet units (Systemd), but pick your poison.

 ## Tempsys